Demons (Imagine Dragons song)

 "Demons" is a song by American pop rock band Imagine Dragons.
 It was written by Alex da Kid, Ben McKee, Dan Reynolds, Wayne Sermon, Josh Mosser and produced by Alex da Kid.
 The song appears on their major-label debut extended play, Continued Silence (2012), and also makes an appearance on their debut studio album, Night Visions (2012), as the fourth track.
 "Demons" was solicited to American triple-A radio stations on January 28, 2013, and to modern rock stations two months later, on April 1, 2013.
 It serves as the album's overall fifth single and was released as the third single from Night Visions in the United States, later released to US contemporary hit radio stations on September 17, 2013 as an official single.
 The lyrics portray the protagonist warning the significant other of his or her flaws.

 The song was a commercial success, becoming their second top ten single after "Radioactive".
 It spent twelve weeks in the top ten on the Billboard Hot 100, four of which were spent at its number six peak.
 It is Imagine Dragons' second song to stay more than one year on the Hot 100 (61 weeks).
 Within two years of its release, more than 4.1 million copies were sold in the United States, making it the eighth most downloaded song in rock history at the time.
 It has also been a moderate commercial success worldwide, charting in several countries.
 The song won a MuchMusic Video Award for International Video of the Year – Group (2014) and an iHeartRadio Music Award for Alternative Rock Song of the Year (2014).

 Composition

 The song is written in the key of E♭ major with a slow-moderate tempo of 90 beats per minute.
+The chord progression is E♭-B♭-Cm-A♭.